jwmerrill/PowerSeries.jl/README.md

 This is essentially an extension of the chain rule from infinitesimal calculus to finite step sizes.

 Once differentiation and definite integration are defined on series, this relation allows a simple definition of functions of series.
-For example, the sin and cosine of series are co-recursively defined as
+For example, the sine and cosine of series are co-recursively defined as

 ```julia
 sin(x::AbstractSeries) = sin(constant(x)) + polyint(polyder(x)*cos(restrict(x)))
 cos(x::AbstractSeries) = cos(constant(x)) - polyint(polyder(x)*sin(restrict(x)))
 ```

-the general pattern is
+The general pattern is

 ```julia
 f(x::AbstractSeries) = f(constant(x)) + polyint(polyder(x)*f'(restrict(x)))